Skip Navigation

 This was more than a surprise baby.
 This was an impossible (but healthy) pregnancy and birth.
 The Lord was highlighting His power over every aspect of life.
 Every breath of life is a gift from the Author of life!
 Christ’s theme of raising the lowly and lowering the proud has already begun.

-The birth of john the baptist
+reading about birth of john the baptist

 Verses 59-60 signify a turn in the narrative when Luke records Elizabeth’s conversation about John’s name.
 Naming him John was a significant cultural shift by the joyful parents, as he should have taken his father’s name (Zechariah).
 But John’s parents were not worried about honoring their own legacy.
 This was not about their family name being carried on.
 John the Baptist was born to proclaim the arrival of Abraham’s seed who would rescue God’s people from sin.
 They were grateful for this small role they could play and were most concerned about honoring the Yahweh.
 Personal preference didn’t matter and cultural standards didn’t matter.
 What did matter was God’s Word spoken to them through Gabriel.
 The Lord had blessed them with a son—He would call the shots.